 This abandoned copper mining camp is a National Historic Landmark District.
 Established in 1903, Kennecott Mining Corporation operated 5 mines in the area.
 Kennecott became a bustling mining camp filled with miners and their families.
 In 1925, a geologist predicted that the area would soon be mined out.
 By 1938, Kennecott was a ghost town.
 Today, Kennecott is a popular tourist attraction and the National Park Service is currently stabilizing and rehabilitating many of the mill and town buildings.
+Take a guided tour with St. Elias Alpine Guides, a local company that has been granted special permission to take travelers not only around the town, but also inside the buildings.

 The iconic view in Kennicott is the giant red mill building from the old Kennecott Copper Company, which stands 14 stories above the Kennicott glacier (the different spellings are due to clerical mistakes on official paperwork a century ago).
 You need a guide to explore inside the actual building.